taocpp/json/README.md

 JSON libraries for C++ can be classified according to their primary characteristics.

 1. Libraries with a value-generic in-memory representation based on standard containers that can easily read, write and modify any JSON value.

-The use of standard string and container classes allows for familiar APIs that give great flexibility for manipulating in-memory values.
+The use of standard string and container classes allows for familiar APIs that give access to standard algorithms and easy manipulation of in-memory values.
 2. Libraries with a value-generic library-specific highly optimised in-memory representation that can easily read and write any JSON value.

-These libraries trade the ease-of-use and flexibility of the standard containers for a significant increase in read and write performance.
+These libraries trade the simplicity, flexibility and easy manipulation of the standard containers for an increase in read and write performance.
 3. Libraries that directly use normal C++ data types as value-specific targets for reading and writing specific corresponding JSON values.
 Here the possibility of handling arbitrary JSON values is traded for the speed and type-safety of directly working with the target data types.

-This library is of the first category, but also implements the "write" part of the third one, and a hybrid model where the C++ JSON value can contain pointers to arbitrary C++ data types as sub-values.
+This library is of the first category, but also implements the "write" part of the third one, and a hybrid model where the C++ JSON value contains pointers to arbitrary C++ data types as sub-values.
-It also places large emphasis on the Events interface that allows for a very flexible coupling of different parts of this (and even other) libraries.
+It employs the [Events interface](https://github.com/taocpp/json/blob/master/doc/Events-Interface.md) as universal adapter within the library (and as bridge to other libraries), and the traits mechanism to allow for seamless integration of, and conversion from and to, custom C++ data types.

 ## License